 Adrienne Ressler, LMSW, CEDS, F.iaedp, is the Vice President, Professional Development, for The Renfrew Center Foundation and past President and Fellow of iaedp has authored chapters on body/mind treatment in two textbooks and the Encyclopedia of Body Image and Human Appearance.
 She is a featured body image expert on national television and in several documentaries.

 Gayle E. Brooks, PhD, is Vice President and Chief Clinical Officer for The Renfrew Center.
 Dr. Brooks leads the Renfrew Clinical Excellence Board and the Clinical Training Department.
-She has clinical oversight responsibility for Renfrew’s residential facility in Florida and for the non-residential sites in CA, FL, GA, IL, NC, TN, and TX.
+She has clinical oversight responsibility for Renfrew’s residential facility in Florida and for the non-residential sites in CA, FL, GA, IL, NC, and TN.

 Melanie Smith, LMHC, is the Director of Training for The Renfrew Center.
 As a member of the corporate Clinical Training Department, she is responsible for developing and implementing clinical training and programming that is consistent with emerging research and evidence-based practice.
 Ms. Smith has presented workshops on topics related to eating disorders for professional conferences, insurance companies, community mental health agencies, treatment centers, hospitals, high schools, colleges and universities.